SasanTazayoni/Advanced-Button-Hover-Animations/README.md

 #### Customisation

 * Colours & Direction: The colours used in the gradient can be customised to match any design palette.
 The key is to maintain enough contrast between the central highlight colour and the surrounding tones to preserve the sweeping illusion.
-You can also adjust the direction of the sweep (for example, top to bottom or diagonal) by changing the angle of the ```linear-gradient```.
+The direction of the sweep (for example, top to bottom or diagonal) can also be adjusted by changing the angle of the ```linear-gradient```.
 * Speed & Smoothness: The animation timing is controlled by the ```transition``` property.
-You can speed up or slow down the sweep effect by changing the duration or easing function.
-Try ```ease-in-out``` for a more gradual build-up and release.
+The sweep effect can sped up or slowed down by changing the duration or easing function. ```ease-in-out``` can be used for a more gradual build-up and release.
-* Gradient Complexity: For more nuanced visual effects, you can add more than three colour stops to the gradient.
+* Gradient Complexity: For more nuanced visual effects, more than three colour stops can be added to the gradient.
 This allows for subtle multi-colour sweeps or stylised lighting effects.

 The Sweep button is ideal for modern, animated interfaces where motion is used to guide the user’s attention.
 Its customisable gradient and smooth transition make it a versatile component that can be tailored to suit a wide variety of visual themes and user interactions.